How cotton fabric is made?

 Moreover, now farmers and cotton industry has devised the use of the entire cotton plant.
 The seeds are highly-nutritious cattle feed or can be used to make refined oil for cooking, in soaps or cosmetics.
 The hull or leaves of the plant is used for eco-friendly packaging.

 The produce should have minimal impact on the environment to certify as an organic crop.
 Pesticide or fertilisers shouldn’t be used at any stage.
 It should embrace sustainable practice of cultivation and not involving in any sort of exploitative practices including compensating fairly to the labourers, and not using child labour while ensuring environmental well-being.

 We, at Bharatsthali, ensure fair-trade market of organic and natural wholesale cotton fabric at best prices!
 So, don’t worry and shop away!
-If you need any assistance with your order or want to know more about wholesale India cotton fabric, you can email us or call us here.
+If you need any assistance with your order or want to know more about wholesale India cotton fabric, you can email us.